diaakasem/yazi-plugins/custom-status.yazi/README.md

 # custom-status.yazi

-Append a custom, right-aligned segment to Yazi's status bar.
+Append a custom, right‑aligned segment to Yazi’s status bar.

-Runs a shell script with the current working directory as the only argument and renders its stdout at the far right of the status bar.
+This plugin executes your script asynchronously whenever the CWD changes and renders the first line of its stdout at the far right of the status bar.
+It does not block the UI.

 ## Install